 If you’re on the fence about buying a home, the time to pull the trigger might just be right now.
 Though uncertainty abounds thanks to the coronavirus outbreak, the housing market has boomed in 2020, and overall housing conditions are still going strong.
 Rates are low, home prices are largely holding steady, and there’s still a good window before the homebuying season reaches its peak.

 Have you been thinking about buying a house?
 Here are five reasons you might want to do so soon:

 1. Rates are at historic lows.

-Mortgage rates hit their lowest point in almost 50 years, according to Freddie Mac, dipping to a jaw-dropping 3.29 percent.
+Mortgage rates hit their lowest point in almost 50 years, with rates hovering around 3 percent or even going lower, according to Mortgage Daily News.
 Therefore, someone buying a $457,000 home a year ago would now pay $250 less per month at today’s rates.
 Another report from data firm Black Knight shows that at a 3.25 percent rate, more than 14 million Americans could shave at least 0.75 percent off their interest rate by refinancing.

 2. Homebuying power is up.

 Thanks to low rates and increasing wages, homebuying power is up considerably for most Americans.
 According to title insurer First American’s Real House Price Index, “real” home prices—which take into account earnings, interest rates, and nominal home prices—have actually dropped around 6.5 percent over the past year.
 In New Mexico, Utah, and North Dakota, they’ve actually fallen 9 percent or more.

 Late spring and summertime are the busiest homebuying seasons of the year.
 During these months, buyer demand is up, prices rise in step, and bidding wars become the norm.
 In short?
 It’s harder (and more expensive) to buy a home.